-As a rule, modules at the Bachelor level finish with a single module examination.
+As a rule, modules at the Master level finish with a single module examination.
 In exceptional justified cases, more than one assessment per module is possible as long as learning objectives, methods and the assessment types are adequately aligned.

-Details of the module examination are defined in the module description and in the mandatory study and examination plans of the respective Bachelor study programs.
+Details of the module examination are defined in the module description and in the mandatory study and examination plans of the respective Master study programs.
 In exceptional cases, it is possible to define module achievements ("Prüfungsvorleistungen") as a condition to be admitted to the module examination.
 Module achievements must be defined in the module description.
 In case module achievements are graded, these grades are only counted towards fulfilment of the module achievement but do not affect the module grade.

-Module achievements are set and scheduled by the Instructor of Record in the Syllabus.
-Students who fail to complete the module achievements during the semester are offered an opportunity to enhance the module achievement, generally before the first regular examination is due.
-Students who fail to complete module achievements by the end of the semester must repeat the corresponding module and/or modules component.
+Module achievements are specified in the module date sheets.
+Details can be given by the Instructor of Record in the Syllabus.

+In general, students who fail to complete the module achievement before the first examination of the module are offered an opportunity to enhance the module achievement, before the second examination takes place.
+If they complete the module achievement in this time frame, they are eligible to attend the second examination.
+Students who fail to complete module achievements by the end of the semester must repeat the corresponding module and/or modules component to be eligible to attend the examination and complete the module.